private adhd assessments in london

 Book an Online Child Autism Assessment

-An online 2.5-hour Autism assessment for young people aged 6–17, including a detailed diagnostic report.
+An online multidisciplinary team assessment (MDT) for young people aged 6–17, including a detailed diagnostic report.

-If you’re seeking clarity or a formal diagnosis for your child, our consultant-led online assessments are designed specifically for young people.
-Appointments follow gold-standard processes to ensure accuracy and clinical integrity.
+If you are seeking clarity or a formal diagnosis for your child, our online multidisciplinary assessments are designed specifically for young people.
+Appointments follow structured, evidence-based processes to support accuracy and clinical integrity.

 Assessment format: